 Why These Songs Still Win

-Emo anthems have aged remarkably well, and the data shows it.
-Luminate’s 2024 Year-End Music Report found that catalog music made up the large majority of U.S. on-demand audio streams, meaning older songs out-stream new releases by a wide margin.
+Emo anthems have held up better than most people expect, and the data backs it up.
+Luminate’s 2024 Year-End Music Report found that catalog music made up the large majority of U.S. on-demand audio streams, which means older songs are out-streaming new releases by a wide margin.
 Emo’s biggest tracks benefit directly from that catalog dominance.
-RIAA certifications tell the same story: My Chemical Romance’s The Black Parade and Fall Out Boy’s breakout albums all reached multi-platinum status, and their songs keep racking up streams into 2026.
-These are not nostalgia footnotes; they are still in active rotation.
+RIAA certifications tell a similar story: My Chemical Romance’s The Black Parade and Fall Out Boy’s breakout albums all reached multi-platinum status, and their songs keep racking up streams into 2026.
+The streaming and certification numbers back that up.
+These songs keep getting played today, well past the point where anyone expected them to fade.

-Many of these anthems get a second life on the dance floor at Emo Night, the club event that turned nostalgia into a movement.
+Plenty of these anthems get a second life on the dance floor at Emo Night, the recurring club event where the nostalgia turns into an actual night out.

 Frequently Asked Questions